mandoiwanaga/pitch_ds_football_analytics/README.md

 Based on our initial understanding of the data we decided to frame the business problem in the following way:

 #### Stakeholders
-We are acting as consultants, whose practice is in analyzing soccer data in order to help soccer clubs reach their goals (pun mildly intended), mostly commonly improve their club's performance (i.e. win more matches).
+We are acting as consultants, whose practice is in analyzing soccer data in order to help soccer clubs reach their goals (pun mildly intended), most commonly to improve their club's performance (i.e. win more matches).
 Our audience are football clubs who want to use data to improve their performance.

 #### Hypothesis Tests
 - We developed four initial hypotheses (one provided by the project) based on our existing knowledge of soccer and what we could glean as avaiable in the dataset.